sahandilshan/iam-ai-samples/mcp-auth/python/README.md

 - **Tenant Name**: Your organization's tenant name (visible in the URL)

 ### 3. Configure the Application

-The application now uses environment variables for configuration.
-Make sure you have created the `.env` file as described in the Installation section above.

 Replace the placeholders in your `.env` file:
 - Replace `<your-tenant>` with your actual Asgardeo tenant name